Don’t be Accused of Drug Diversion: How to Safely Handle Controlled Substances

 - Controlled substance withdrawal times do not correspond to administration times

-- Inaccuracies in narcotic counts when certain nurse is working
+- Inaccuracies in narcotic counts when a certain nurse is working

 - Controlled substances signed out for patient who does not have an order for them